This is Not a Sequel: Chapter 2

 The lock turned with a heavy, mechanical thud.

-Ryder stepped into the kitchen carrying two lattes, his keys clenched between his teeth.
-He wore a pressed blue button-down.
-Too pressed for “getting lattes.”
+Ryder stepped into the kitchen carrying two lattes, keys clenched between his teeth.
+Pressed blue button-down.
+Too pressed for getting lattes.
 Too early for that kind of effort.
 The collar sat sharp against his throat like he’d been ironed into a version of himself.

 He set the drinks on the counter with a careful little thud, like he was placing down proof.